 These sites all swoon and clutch their pearls because “people who want to pay early or ahead won’t save any money.”

-Gather round, me children, there’s a secret I will tell:
+Gather round me, children, and listen well, there is a secret I will tell:

 People who actually pay early and stay ahead have a credit score that in all but a few unusual circumstances, allows them to choose a loan or offer of credit that suits their needs.